photo

 screenshot

-Incremental Garbage Collector is a patch for Lua 4.0 that implements a tri-color algorithm so as to reduce apparent GC pause during Lua script execution, and to meet critical requirements for applications like games.
+Incremental Garbage Collector is a patch for Lua 4.0 that implements a tri-color algorithm to reduce apparent GC pause during Lua script execution, and to meet critical requirements for applications like games.
 The patch was written and released in 2002, and obsoleted by Lua 5.1 when the latter came out in 2005 with a built-in incremental collector.

 throughput

 GEEP is a multi-channel communication protocol to replace TCP, or put in another way, a reliable data transport layer on top of UDP, developed at GIME International in 2001.
-It features minimal connection maintenance overhead, built-in multi-channel control within same connection, selective acknowledgement to reduce network load, and enhanced Vegas transmission control mechanisms to speed up transfer by fully utilizing available bandwidth.
+It features minimal connection maintenance overhead, built-in multi-channel control within same connection, selective acknowledgment to reduce network load, and enhanced Vegas transmission control mechanisms to speed up transfer by fully utilizing available bandwidth.
 GEEP has served well as data protocol between game client and server, as well as in a generic software auto-update service.

 screenshot